ullahsamee/germinal/README.md

         └── scfv.yaml        # Final filters for scfv runs
 ```

+> [!IMPORTANT]
-In general, the main run settings and filters should stay the same and can be run as defaults unless you are experimenting.
+> # In general, the main run settings and filters should stay the same and can be run as defaults unless you are experimenting.
 To design nanobodies targeting PD-L1, simply run:

 ```bash
 python run_germinal.py